breqdev/breq.dev/src/projects/lps.md

 If a robot is able to determine the relative signal strength of multiple different radios (such as WiFi access points or Bluetooth beacons), and it knows the positions of these radios, it can estimate its position relative to them by assuming signal strength correlates with distance.
 Because there are many other variables that affect signal strength, such as objects between the robot and radio, this method is not very reliable.
 Also, robots that use wireless communication will need to make sure their transmissions do not affect their ability to determine their location.
 This problem is worse if multiple robots are present in an area.

 ## New System
-In the past, I have more or less given up on systems which do not accumulate error, and have simply programmed the robot to navigate using an open-loop system and then drive into a wall (of known position) every so often.
+In the past, I have more or less given up on systems which do not accumulate error and instead programmed the robot to navigate using an open-loop system and then drive into a wall (of known position) every so often.
 As this solution doesn’t work well outside of a clearly-defined environment, I wanted to see if I could come up with a better solution for localization.

 I set the following criteria for such a system:
 * Work well in scenarios where multiple robots are present